 In 2020 Johnson & Johnson UK, established a three year partnership with Mental Health UK to fund four Community Mental Health Navigators.
 The Navigators operate within community settings to address non-clinical needs such as housing, money problems, employment, physical well-being, and direct people to local social prescribing opportunities alongside any specialist care they are receiving; reducing pressure on clinical services and helping people who are severely affected by mental illness to effectively navigate the often complex support system.

-The first Mental Health Navigators are now in post, with one in Grimsby (England) and one in Bridgend (Wales).
-A further two Navigators will be appointed in Scotland and Northern Ireland in 2021.
-To date, the Navigators have worked with 174 patients and supported 58 front line community health workers.
+The first Mental Health Navigators were appointed in 2020, with one in Grimsby (England) and one in Bridgend (Wales).
+In 2021, a further two Navigators were appointed, with one in Scotland and one in Northern Ireland.
+Read more here

 Johnson & Johnson UK is committed to supporting the education of the next generation and boosting career opportunities within the health sector, particularly for the most marginalised and disadvantaged youth.

 Our partnership programmes are designed to engage students, from year 9 to university-entry level, who meet social mobility, ethnicity and gender criteria.
 Throughout their journey, students are supported and mentored by Johnson & Johnson UK employees who share their skills and knowledge to leave a lasting legacy for the next generation.

 Bridge to Employment is a global Johnson & Johnson initiative, which inspires young people (16-18 year olds) from disadvantaged communities to stay in school, excel academically, and elevate their career aspirations.
 Bridge to Employment is a four year programme which helps young people build solid futures and strives to increase the number of students who enrol in higher education and increase the number of students interested in pursuing careers in the Science, Technology, Engineering, Mathematics, Manufacturing, Design (STEM2D) or healthcare sectors.